cloudflare/cloudflare-docs/content/email-security/deployment/api/setup/_index.md

 ## Next steps

-Regardless of your setup (BCC or Journaling), you may also want to set up either manual or automatic [retraction](/email-security/email-configuration/retract-settings/) to take post-delivery actions against suspicious messages.
+Regardless of your setup (BCC, journaling or MS Graph API), you may also want to set up either manual or automatic [retraction](/email-security/email-configuration/retract-settings/) to take post-delivery actions against suspicious messages.